sbondai/zss-backend-interview-task/README.md

  - Configure JUnit 4 in project path and excute all test cases.

  ### Other ###
- - Given more time i would have modelled the response from the transaction endpoint and updated the status of book purchased.
+ - Given more time I would have modelled the response from the transaction endpoint and updated the status of book purchased.